UCBerkeleySETI/breakthrough/GBT/README.md

 But what about satellites?
 Our instruments record a huge number of "hits" across the observing band.
 Many are seen at frequencies around 1575 MHz; these correspond to transmissions from the fleet of GPS satellites orbiting the Earth.
 However, satellites are not fixed in position relative to the stars in the sky, so a given satellite won't be present just in ON observations but absent in OFF.
 This is true even for geostationary satellites like DirecTV, which remain fixed in position as viewed by an observer on the ground, but which move relative to the "fixed" stars as the satellites orbit the Earth once per day.

-Of course, even if we see a signal in all three ON observations that's absent in the OFFs, this is not convincing evidence of ETI.
+Of course, even if we see a signal in all three ON observations that's absent in the OFFs, this is not a convincing technosignature.
 We would still want to make follow-up observations of the star to see if the signal persists, and if it does, to notify independent teams using different telescopes to see if they can reproduce the result.

 #### 2. The source is narrow band but drifts in frequency

-The next method we can use to distinguish between candidate ETI signals and local interference is to see if the frequency of an observed signal is changing with time.
+The next method we can use to distinguish between candidate technosignatures and local interference is to see if the frequency of an observed signal is changing with time.
 The familiar change in frequency of a police siren as the vehicle passes you is due to the Doppler effect, which relates the frequency of a light or sound wave to its velocity relative to the observer.
 A change in relative velocity (i.e. an acceleration) will produce a signal that changes in frequency as a function of time.

 ![Waterfall plot with a narrow-band detection](images/GJ406_57532.01350_378860890_ON.png)

 *A waterfall plot showing a signal that is roughly constant in frequency over a 300-second observation.
 The vast majority of such signals are RFI.*

 Imagine a transmitter located near the GBT that is emitting a narrow-band radio signal at a constant frequency of 1500 MHz.
 In a waterfall plot of frequency versus time (refer back to seti.berkeley.edu/listen if you need a reminder about what this entails) this will be a vertical line - the frequency of the signal remains the same.
 But for a transmitter that's accelerating relative to the GBT, the signal will drift in frequency, and appear as a diagonal line.
 There's no reason to think that a transmitter on a rotating alien planet, or even one somewhere out in interstellar space, will maintain a constant velocity relative to our telescope on the rotating Earth.